 This film’s success really centres on the power of its leading man, and in Timothée Chalamet, Guadagnino has found an absolute star in the making.
 Chalamet delivers one of the greatest performances you will see this year, and will find his name amongst the Oscar conversation for the Best Actor race.
 Elio is a complex mix of late adolescent emotions, and Chalamet perfectly captures this sense of bewildered confusion.
 Despite his confusion, there’s never a sense of fear to Elio, but one of intrigue and surprise, and he is utterly captivating to watch.

 Like most 17-year-olds, there’s a bumbling awkwardness to Elio, and Chalamet plays this so perfectly, with his deeply emotive facial and body language.
 Through his superb acting skills, we’re somehow able to completely step inside Elio’s mind, as if we are always completely aware of the exact moments Oliver has captured his thoughts.
 Chalamet’s eyes are so deeply reflective of the wild journey Elio is on, especially in early interactions with Oliver, where his eyes seem permanently facing down, conveying all his crippling insecurities.
 It’s a subtle performance, in many ways, but nevertheless wonderfully powerful, completely genuine, and truly stunning.
+And his final scene is sublime, and perhaps the best closing to a film of 2017.

 But the real scene-stealer here is Michael Stuhlbarg as Elio’s father, who gets the film’s most touching (seriously, bring your tissues) moment.
 While Stuhlbarg is great throughout the film, there’s an obvious disconnect between father and son, which is understandable, given the private anguish Elio is living out.
 But in the film’s final scene, the professor delivers a knockout monologue that is as poignant as it is heartbreaking.
 It is exquisitely written, and perfectly performed by Stuhlbarg, and one of the best father-son moments ever captured on film.
 It’s the kind of scene you will need to secure the transcript of immediately, and will no doubt play before Stuhlbarg’s Oscar nomination next year.